theheking/intro-to-r/content/6_datavisualisation.md

 Histogram
 ---------

-Another way to visualize the distribution of genome sizes is to use a histogram, we can do this buy using the `hist` function:
+Another way to visualise the distribution of genome sizes is to use a histogram.
+We can do this by using the `hist` function:
 ```
     hist(genome_size)
 ```